GenomicRanges: Genomic analysis

 tiles = gr.sliding_windows(width=10)

-Generate tiles from Genome
+Generate tiles from genome

 tile_genome returns a set of genomic regions that form a partitioning of the specified genome.